Gaza war: West Bank and Israel

-Amnesty International released a report in February 2024 stating that Israel is carrying out unlawful killings in the West Bank and displaying "a chilling disregard for Palestinian lives" and that Israeli forces are carrying out numerous illegal acts of violence that constitute clear violations of international law.

-Violence in the West Bank has increased since the war began with more than 607 Palestinians and over 25 Israelis killed.
+Violence in the West Bank increased from the beginning of the war, with more than 607 Palestinians and over 25 Israelis killed by August 2024.
 At the same time, Israeli settler violence further increased to around 1,270 attacks, against 856 for all of 2022.
-About 1,000 Palestinians have been forcibly displaced by settlers since 7 October and almost half of the clashes have included "Israeli forces accompanying or actively supporting Israeli settlers" according to a U.N. report.
-According to the West Bank Protection Consortium, since the 7 October attacks six Palestinian communities have been abandoned due to the violence.

-On 19 October, more than 60 Hamas members were arrested and 12 people were killed in overnight Israeli raids across the West Bank.
-Those arrested included the movement's spokesperson in the West Bank, Hassan Yousef.
+In the weeks after the 7 October attack, about 1,000 Palestinians were forcibly displaced by settlers and Israeli forces, and six Palestinian communities were abandoned.
+On 19 October, more than 60 Hamas members were arrested and 13 people were killed in overnight Israeli raids across the West Bank.

-In July, Israeli authorities approved the seizure of 12.7 square kilometers in the West Bank, the largest single land seizure since the 1993 Oslo accords according to Peace Now.
+In July 2024, Israeli authorities approved the seizure of 12.7 square kilometers in the West Bank, the largest single land seizure since the 1993 Oslo accords.
 Israeli authorities also approved plans for almost 5,300 new houses in occupied West Bank.
-By July 2024, Israeli land seizures exceeded the combined total of the previous 20 years.
-The following month, the Israeli government approved new settlements in the area, and it was reported that Israeli settlers had taken advantage of the war to expand settlement activity supported by the Israeli government, including land seizure and large-scale settlement plans.
+By this point, Israeli land seizures exceeded the combined total of the previous 20 years.
+The following month, the Israeli government approved new settlements in the area.